AnswerDotAI/fastaudit/README.md

 Subprocess creation and similar process escapes are denied by default.

-Non-stdlib C calls raise a `fastaudit.call` audit event while `audit_perms()` is active.
+Non-stdlib native calls raise a `fastaudit.call` audit event while `audit_perms()` is active.
 Python calls and stdlib calls are ignored by the call monitor.
+The context manager calls `sys.monitoring.restart_events()` on entry so monitored call sites disabled before the context are seen again inside it.

 ### get/set attr hooks